Intention-Aware Planner for Robust and Safe Aerial Tracking: Related Work

 \section{Related Work}

-Some previous UAV trackers\cite{kim2013vision,kendall2014board,cheng2017autonomous} can achieve real-time tracking, but they all take the deviation of the target on the image space as the feedback of the controller and ignore the surrounding obstacles, which restricts them to running in open areas.
-In recent years, some state-of-the-art UAV tracking controller\cite{jeon2020integrated,han2021fast,wang2021visibility,pan2021fast,ji2022elastic,zhang2022auto} have taken safety, visibility and smoothness into account which makes trackers be capable of tracking targets robustly and efficiently in cluttered environments.
-Han et al.\cite{han2021fast} propose Fast-Tracker, which consists of a target informed trajectory prediction front-end as well as a spatial-temporal optimal and collision-free trajectory generation back-end, equipping the tracker with high mobility in dense environments.
+There has been and continues to be interest in target tracking using aerial robots.
+Previously, some works have realized real-time trackers\cite{kim2013vision,kendall2014board,cheng2017autonomous} through visual serving techniques.
+Drones are controlled solely relying on the deviation of the target in image space using feedback control.
+These works overlook the surrounding obstacles and can only be applied in open areas.
+In recent years, some state-of-the-art UAV tracking controllers\cite{jeon2020integrated,han2021fast,wang2021visibility,pan2021fast,ji2022elastic,zhang2022auto} have taken safety, visibility, and smoothness into account, which allows the drones to track targets smoothly and efficiently in cluttered environments.
+Han et al.\cite{han2021fast} propose Fast-Tracker, which consists of a target-informed trajectory prediction front-end as well as a spatial-temporal optimal and collision-free trajectory generation back-end, equipping the tracker with high mobility in dense environments.
+Pan et al.\cite{pan2021fast} improve Fast-Tracker by upgrading the target detection module to detect and localize a human target based on deep learning and non-linear regression.
+Furthermore, they propose a tracking trajectory planning approach incorporating an occlusion-aware mechanism for generating observable trajectories.
 Wang et al.\cite{wang2021visibility} propose a visibility-aware trajectory optimization method that lays high emphasis on the visibility of targets.
 By formulating the metric into a differentiable visibility cost function, targets can be observed better in complicated environments.
-Ji et al.\cite{ji2022elastic} propose Elastic-Tracker.
-They design a smart occlusion-aware path finding method and an effective trajectory optimization approach to keep the tracker at an appropriate distance from the target, enabling the tracker to cope with unexpected situations and realizing elastic tracking.
+Ji et al.\cite{ji2022elastic} propose Elastic-Tracker that enables the tracker to cope with unexpected situations and realizes elastic tracking.
+They design a smart occlusion-aware path-finding method and an effective trajectory optimization approach to keep the tracker in an appropriate distance from the target.
 However, none of them takes the target intention into consideration.